English language requirements

 The eight credit point course can be completed in one year (full time).
 On completion you will have developed advanced research, analytical, evaluative and communication skills to prepare you for leadership roles in a variety of global careers.Read More

-The Master of Laws requires the completion of 4 credit points of core units and 4 elective units chosen from a list, plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
+The Master of Laws requires the completion of 4 credit points of core units and 4 elective units chosen from a list, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.